This announcement is updated as needed.

-Our next prayer & discussion will be Monday, December 3rd at 7pm in the Chapel.
+Our next prayer & discussion will be in January.

 Keep all victims of sexual abuse in your thoughts and prayers.